dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

     psis = dq.coherent(16, alpha)  # (5, 6, 16, 1)
     ```

-### Batching over a TimeArray
+### Batching over a TimeQArray

 We have seen how to batch over time-independent objects, but how about time-dependent ones?
-It's essentially the same, you have to pass a batched [`TimeArray`][dynamiqs.TimeArray], in short:
+It's essentially the same, you have to pass a batched [`TimeQArray`][dynamiqs.TimeQArray], in short:

-=== "For a `PWCTimeArray`"
+=== "For a `PWCTimeQArray`"
     The batching of the returned time-array is specified by `values`.
 For example, to define a PWC operator batched over a parameter $\theta$:
     ```pycon
     >>> thetas = jnp.linspace(0.0, 1.0, 11)  # (11,)